xdavidchen/hugoblog/content/page/about/index.md

 ## Some fun facts about me
 - I (kind of) like traveling, I've been to quite a few countries 🇹🇼 🇯🇵 🇮🇩 🇺🇸 🇲🇴 🇰🇷 🇸🇬 🇦🇺 🇮🇳 🇩🇪 🇦🇹 🇭🇺 🇨🇿 🇳🇱 🇧🇪 🇱🇺 🇫🇷.
 And I have tons of stories to share.
 - I'm trying to understand the computer world.
 Specifically front-end development at this stage.
 The main reason is that I work at a [software startup](https://giftpack.ai/).
 And people are geeks there.
+- I'm into design too.
+If you're into Graphic Design, Illustration, or Motion Graphics, share your work with me!
 - I read a lot.
 I'll try to organize my thoughts and share them on this blog.
 They're going to be helpful I promise.

-## If you want to reach out to me:
+## If you want to reach out:

 I'm not a big fan of social media.
 But if you have to send me a message, then here's [my Instagram account](https://www.instagram.com/x_david_chen/).